Noahprog/Evolutionary_Computing/README.md

 ### Structure

-important subfolders in main folder:
+Important subfolders in main folder:

 * Eclipse
   * Scr - contains java files used to run the script